helidon-io/helidon/docs/se/guides/metrics.md

 kubectl --namespace default port-forward $POD_NAME 7090:9090
 ```

-Now open your browser and navigate to <a href="http://localhost:7090/targets" class="bare"><code>http://localhost:7090/targets</code></a>.
-Search for helidon on the page, and you will see your Helidon application as one of the Prometheus targets.
+Now open your browser and navigate to
+[Prometheus targets page][prometheus-targets].
+Search for helidon on the page,
+and you will see your Helidon application as one of the Prometheus targets.

 #### Final Cleanup